tigron/peppyrus-api-php/README.md

     \Peppyrus\Api\Config::$key = 'YOUR_API_KEY';

+In case you want to use the test API, please change the Endpoint to:

+    \Peppyrus\Api\Config::$endpoint = 'https://api.test.peppyrus.be';

 ### Peppol search operations

 Lookup participant capabilities in SMP.
 This will return a list of document types that are supported by the participant.